-- Top 5 in London for student satisfaction and graduate prospects in Drama, Dance & Cinematics (Complete University Guide 2019).
+- 3rd in London for graduate prospects in Drama, Dance & Cinematics (Sunday Times 2019).

 I've experimented with filmmaking in ways I never thought I would, and I can implement those newfound techniques in my freelance work.
 I want to make films that change the world and open people's eyes.
 It's all about reaching people.